 WWT initiated outreach to this water right holder and, as of the time of this plan, did not receive a response.
-Additional information is included in the project profile in Appendix H.

 Covington Creek Subbasin

 Project Name: Pre-Identified No. 2 Water Right Acquisition (9-C-W3)

 Project Description: The Pre-Identified Water Right Project No. 2 proposes to acquire one surface water certificate in the Covington Creek subbasin for an estimated 54 acre-feet annually of consumptively used water.
 The source is Ravensdale Lake and the purpose of use is industrial/processing of mineral products.
 The place of use associated with the water right is a former sand and gravel mining operation.